Velocidex/WinPmem/README.md

 dependencies than the executable itself.
 The program will load the correct driver (32 bit or 64 bit) automatically and is self-contained.

 NOTE: Currently it is testsigned and needs "bcdedit /set testsigning on" (and reboot).
+This a permanent setting.
+Use "bcdedit /set testsigning off" (and reboot) to switch it off again.

 NOTE: Do not forget to invoke winpmem as admin/elevated!

-Examples:
+##### Examples:

 winpmem.exe physmem.raw

 Writes a raw image to physmem.raw using the default method of acquisition.